 Our short paper is organized as follows.
-Because of its pervasiveness and simplicity, we first focus on optimization with bound constraints and propose a class of OFFO adaptivegradient methods for this case in Section 2.
+We first propose a class of OFFO adaptive-gradient methods for optimization with bound constraints in Section 2.
 We then specialize this class in Section 3 to derive a suitably modified Adagrad algorithm and analyze its evaluation complexity.
 We also propose, in Section 4 another specialization of our class, in the spirit of [23].
-We then discuss why and how our proposal can be extended to more general convex constraints in Section 5.
-Some conclusions and perspectives are finally discussed in Section 7.
+Some conclusions and perspectives are finally discussed in Section 6.